 Last week, CPEIA and CME signed a memorandum of understanding.
 Much like the similar agreement the CPEIA signed last month with the Continental Automated Buildings Association (CABA), the intent is twofold – education and enablement.

-“To create world-class products and applications enabled with Printable and Organic Electronics, we must lever Canada’s product manufacturing sectors,” said Peter Kallai, Executive Director for CPEIA.
+“To create world-class products and applications enabled with Printable and Organic Electronics, we must lever Canada’s product manufacturing sectors,” said Mark Majewski, Executive Director for CPEIA.
 “With CME’s industry clout, we can better educate manufacturers and product companies across Canada in a host of industry verticals about the new business opportunities provided by Printable and Organic Electronics and connect them with technology innovators, many of which are already CPEIA members.

 In keeping with the CPEIA’s mandate to link stakeholders from across Canada’s ecosystem, Kallai recently invited Jason Myers, President and CEO of CME, and Martin Lavoie, CME’s Director of Manufacturing Policy, to tour the development facilities at the National Research Council of Canada.
 The NRC operates its own Printable Electronics Flagship Program.